Skip to content

 1. Type your prompt in the chat input at the bottom of the panel.

 2. Keep Build selected in the mode menu unless you need a different AI mode.
+Use Plan when you want to review a build plan before anything is created.

 3. Press Enter or click the send button to submit.

-7. Start a New chat from the panel header when you want a fresh conversation, or open History to return to a previous one.
+6. Use New chat from the panel header when you want a fresh conversation, or open History to return to a previous one.

 When you create a new project, you may also see a centered prompt on the onboarding screen (What would you like to build?).
-That prompt sends your first message to the same AI chat panel once onboarding completes.
+That prompt sends your first message to the same panel once onboarding completes.

 Crafting effective prompts